 Responsibilities

-• writing reports and articles for publication
+• write reports and articles for publication

 • providing projections of future student numbers, allowing for changes in the birth rate, and assessing how many teachers will be needed in the sector